MiChaelinzo/AR-Treasure-Quest/README.md

 The coin that is rendered depends on the parameters sent in the URL.
 You can tweak coin points and colors from *constants.ts* file.

-This component, uses a 3D library (three.js), combined with **Onirix Web AR SDK** to create the AR experience.
-For more information, see https://docs.onirix.com/onirix-sdk/web-ar.

 ### Register Component

 This component uses the *ReactiveFormsModule* to evaluate form's validity (all fields are required, the email must have a valid email format and terms must be accepted).